top of page

 When it comes to setting your freelance rates, getting the balance right is key.
 You’ll want to make sure you’re being paid enough for your time and expertise, while remaining competitive in your industry.

 To gauge how much other freelancers charge for your services, research average rates for your specific skill set and services.
-Make sure you factor in your geography location too, as how much you can charge may vary depending on where you live.
+Make sure you factor in your geographic location too, as how much you can charge may vary depending on where you live.
 Similarly, you should factor your level of experience into your rates - after all, your hard work and dedication should be rewarded.
 The more experience you gain, the more you can justify higher rates to reap the rewards of your hard work.

 Other considerations include your monthly expenses and taxes.
 Put together a list of your monthly expenses, as well as the costs you incur as a freelancer such as fees for software.
 You’ll want to make sure you can cover your monthly expenses and enjoy life too!